Career Advice

 Best Statistics Books For Data Science

-This article reviews books that are widely considered practical, resourceful, and valuable for anyone who wishes to lay a solid foundation of statistics as a basis for their data science career.
+This article reviews books that are widely regarded as practical, resourceful, and valuable for anyone looking to establish a solid foundation in statistics as a basis for their data science career.

 1. Practical statistics for data scientists